 Seeing under the skin–that’s what’s possible with ultrasound technology.
 Ultrasound is a powerful diagnostic tool that creates a real-time internal image of an animal’s body, giving us important information about the circulatory, skeletal and gastrointestinal systems.

 When used in conjunction with other diagnostic tools like X-rays ultrasounds can help identify a disease, blockages, skeletal fractures, soft tissue damage, and other internal injuries.
 Because ultrasounds don’t require radiation, they’re also used to monitor pregnancies and fetal health in breeding pets.

-To schedule a consultation or to learn more about our ultrasound services, call us at 937-743-2600.
+To Request An Appointment or to learn more about our pet ultrasound services, call us at 937-743-2600.